-Anonymity Vulnerabilities in Bitcoin’s Peer-to-Peer Network
+Privacy Vulnerabilities in the Peer-to-Peer Network of Cryptocurrencies

 Recently, researchers have demonstrated deanonymization attacks that exploit weaknesses in the Bitcoin network's peer-to-peer (P2P) networking protocols.
 In particular, the P2P network currently forwards content in a structured way that allows observers to link users' Bitcoin addresses to their IP addresses.
 This is a substantial privacy vulnerability that extends to several other cryptocurrencies as well.
 In this talk, I will discuss how these attacks work, and how effective they are at deanonymizing users.
 I will also talk about countermeasures, including proposed modifications to the networking stack.